Golden Handcuffs Definition

 “ We grant stock-based compensation to directors and employees.
 At June 30, 2013, an aggregate of 425 million shares was authorized for future grant under our stock plans, covering stock options, stock awards, and leadership stock awards.
 Awards that expire or are canceled without delivery of shares generally become available for issuance under the plans.
 We issue new shares of Microsoft common stock to satisfy exercises and vesting of awards granted under all of our stock plans.”

 This is an excerpt from the Microsoft investor relations statement.
-If we go to the above link and read more about the options and vesting period, we can see it in details.
+If we go to the above link and read more about the options and vesting period, we can see it in detail.
 As more stock options are given, more people tend to stay back with the company.
 Microsoft, which is, as of July 22, 2019, biggest company in the world via market capitalization, cannot keep employees to itself without giving them a bit more pay than what they needed.

 In fact, the higher the cadre, the more the percentage of salary comes from the options – which are the golden handcuffs.
 It might not be the company doing it, recently Elon Musk put out a statement that he will be paid only when Tesla will reach a 1 trillion-dollar company and that boosted the confidence of the shareholders.
 This shows another application of how incentives can be used to hold on to people.

-- Advantages are there for both the organization and the employee.
+- The advantages are there for both the organization and the employee.
 The employee will be able to get lucrative pay packages and see his true worth in a company.
 The more the pay structure, the employee might stay longer with the company and work more for the company – this is what the company wants.

 - For companies, hiring and replacing executives or any other employee might be a difficult task to pull off.
 There is a lot of risk in hiring a new employee – especially when a lot of other things are involved.